Internal Network Scanning

 Ensure that you copy the HostedScan agent registration key before closing the modal.
 The key is used to authenticate your installation of the agent to hostedscan.com.

 - At this point, HostedScan agent source network will show as Disconnected in the Sources table.
+After a few minutes you should see it transition to Connected, that's when you are ready to run your first internal network scan.

 Run your first scan